tillmann/Swalbe.jl/README.md

 julia> ] test Swalbe
 ```

-All tests can be found in [test folder](https://github.com/Zitzeronion/Swalbe.jl/tree/master/test), but do not expect too many comments.
+All tests can be found in [test/](https://github.com/Zitzeronion/Swalbe.jl/tree/master/test), but do not expect too many comments.

-Still especially the [simulate.jl](https://github.com/Zitzeronion/Swalbe.jl/blob/master/test/simulate.jl) file is worth a look.
+Still especially the file [test/simulate.jl](https://github.com/Zitzeronion/Swalbe.jl/blob/master/test/simulate.jl) is worth a look.

 ## How to **use**

 The idea of **Swalbe.jl** is to script your thin film simulation, based on a lattice Boltzmann iteration.
 That is why most core functions can be easily extended, or used out of the box.

-So how does it work, first we have to load **Swalbe.jl** into the REPL or put the following line on top of our script
+Now, load the package with the `using` keyword.

 ```julia
 julia> using Swalbe